The following are some questions we get everyday from patients in Oregon, Washington and Idaho.

 If the back of the neck feels tight after four weeks, or if you tend to heal with wide scars, these activities should be avoided for two months.
 Exercises such as walking up an incline, lifting very light weights, and isolated leg exercises may be started within a few days after your procedure, if you feel up to it.
 You may perform limited low stress daily activities and easy exercise for the next 14 days.
 Since the impact of exercise will vary greatly from person to person, “cookbook” recommendations are not possible.

 Remember, the donor wound will not regain its full strength for at least 3 – 6 months after hair transplant surgery, so a reasonable degree of caution should be exercised during this period.
 You must use your own good judgment and call us if you have questions.

 Once you are off your antibiotics and pain medications, you may resume drinking alcoholic beverages.

 I live out of town.
 How many days should I stay in Portland?

-I highly recommend patients stay in town for at least 2 days, if not longer, until they are comfortable taking care of the grafted area and donor area.
+I highly recommend patients stay in town for at least two days, if not longer, until they are comfortable taking care of the grafted area and donor area.
 The staff will be cleaning and checking over the surgical sites to make sure all the grafts are in proper position when patients visit in the postoperative period.
 We provide detailed instructions when patients are in the office on how to care for the surgical areas.
-Once the patients are comfortable taking care of the surgical areas, and there is no signs of any problems, it is OK for patients to return to their hometown.
+Once the patients are comfortable taking care of the surgical areas, and there are no signs of any problems, it is OK for patients to return to their hometown.
 If patients have sutures or staples to be removed, patients need to plan ahead and have those removed between postoperative days 9 to 12.

 How long does it take for the hair to grow?

 The final results of a hair transplant are not realized for about 1.5 years.
-About 90% of the hair will be growing by 1 year, but I’ve seen it take longer.
+About 90% of the hair will be growing by one year, but I’ve seen it take longer.
 This is the time for patience.

 I noticed some of the hair shafts coming out after the first week?